 When you’re spending 40+ hours a week at work, having a meaningful relationship with your coworkers makes a big difference in your employee experience.
-Having a supportive team environment builds each individual’s motivation.
-See 7 Free Team-Building Ideas for Your Corporate Incentive Programs for ideas on creating a positive team environment.
+Having a fun, supportive team environment builds each individual’s motivation.
+Check out 71 Insanely Fun Team Building Activities For Work for ideas on creating a positive team environment.

 6. Culture of Trust

 “Business is conducted through relationships and trust is the foundation of those relationships.”